 - When you have cleaned the porcini you can cut them in slices, but keep the stipes/stems divided from the caps: we will have to cook the firsts a bit longer.

 - Now take a large pan, heat the butter and add the garlic cloves.
 Then add the stipes/stems of the porcini first and cook them at medium/low heat for about 5 minutes.
 Then add the caps and cook them together for other 5-6 minutes about, it will be enough, don’t overcook them: in this way they will keep a nice texture and they will not be too much soft.
 Season also with salt.
 Then when you see that they are cooked switch off the heat and keep it there, covered.
 Remove the garlic.

 - Now you can make the Pappardelle (they are larger tagliatelle, basically), in 10 minutes you can make it: take the dough and divide it in 3-4 pieces and while you work one piece keep the others covered with a towel for example.
-Flatten the dough in sheets of about 2 mm thick, I used the manual pasta machine until the second-to-last option (fold the pasta sheets some times while rolling it).
+Flatten the dough in sheets of about 2 mm thick, I used the manual pasta machine until the second-to-last option (fold the pasta sheets some times while rolling it), but you can also do it just with the rolling pin.
 Then spread enough flour (semolina is better) on each sheet so it will not attach on itself, tightly roll each sheet from short end to short end and cut your “pappardelle” with a knife.
 Cut them larger than the usual tagliatelle size, about 2 cm large.
 Then gently separate the “pappardelle” and place them on a tray, with semolina on the bottom.

 - Now take a pot and start boiling the water for the pasta.
 When the water is boiling add salt in it, and then put the pasta to boil.
 Few minutes are enough, 2-3 usually.
 When it’s floating it’s ready but give a try first.